digitalocean/terraform-provider-digitalocean/docs/resources/firewall.md

 * `name` - (Required) The Firewall name
-* `droplet_ids` (Optional) - The list of the IDs of the Droplets assigned to the Firewall.
+* `droplet_ids` (Optional) - The list of the IDs of the Droplets assigned to the Firewall (max.
+10).
+If you want to assign more droplets to the Firewall, add Tags to them and use the `tags` argument below.
-* `tags` (Optional) - The names of the Tags assigned to the Firewall.
+* `tags` (Optional) - The names of the Tags assigned to the Firewall (max.
+5).
 * `inbound_rule` - (Optional) The inbound access rule block for the Firewall.
   The `inbound_rule` block is documented below.
 * `outbound_rule` - (Optional) The outbound access rule block for the Firewall.